Programs For Troubled Teens and Families From Pennsylvania

 Our therapists provide personalized treatment plans for each child

-Asheville Academy for Girls takes a different, more personalized approach to helping troubled teens in our program.
-Unlike so many other programs for troubled teens, Asheville Academy for Girls provides a therapeutic boarding school experience to ensure that a girl can take all the time she needs to heal, without losing a beat academically.
-Asheville Academy for Girls integrates academics and therapy to help Pennsylvania girls get the most out of their experience.
+Asheville Academy takes a different, more personalized approach to helping troubled teens in our program.
+Unlike so many other programs for troubled teens, Asheville Academy provides a therapeutic boarding school experience to ensure that a girl can take all the time she needs to heal, without losing a beat academically.
+Asheville Academy integrates academics and therapy to help Pennsylvania girls get the most out of their experience.

 School is one of the key environments for children.
 Many of life’s greatest lessons are learned in the hallways.
 However, a school environment can also be full of negative experiences, like bullying, academic troubles, and low self-esteem, for many young girls.
 Without appropriate support from teachers, Pennsylvania girls may feel like they are spiralling out of control in a traditional school setting.